 \subsection{Core Challenges}

-There are many open challenges that are specific to the stance detection task.
+There are numerous open challenges that are specific to the stance detection task.
 To the best of our knowledge, few studies have specifically focused on the \textbf{evolving nature of topics} and its impact on stance detection models.
-Moreover, fluctuation of word frequencies and distributions over time highlight both the challenge and importance of the task.
+Moreover, fluctuation of word frequencies and distributions over time highlight both the challenge and the importance of the task.
 Commonalities between the source and target tasks tend to be crucial for successful transfer \cite{Vu2020NLP_Transfer}.
 However, recent NLP models have shifted to transfer learning and domain adaptation where target tasks contain limited training data \cite{xu2019adversarial}, source data pertains to a different domain \cite{zhang2020} or to a different language \cite{lai2020multilingual}.
-We anticipate two main directions that would further this research: (1) furthering research in transfer learning that looks more into transferring knowledge over time, as opposed to the more studied subareas looking into domain adaptation \cite{ramponi2020neural} or cross-lingual learning \cite{lin2019choosing}, and (2) increasing the availability of longitudinal datasets that would enable further exploration of temporal transfer learning.
+We anticipate two main directions that would help extend this research: (1) furthering research in transfer learning that looks more into transferring knowledge over time, as opposed to the more widely studied subareas looking into domain adaptation \cite{ramponi2020neural} or cross-lingual learning \cite{lin2019choosing}, and (2) increasing the availability of longitudinal datasets that would enable further exploration of temporal transfer learning.

-The majority of existing datasets are linked to the \textbf{domains} of politics and to a lesser extent business, and are hence largely restrictive in terms of topics.
+The majority of existing datasets are from the \textbf{domain} of politics and to a lesser extent business, and are hence constrained in terms of topics.
 Broadening the topics covered in stance datasets should be one of the key directions in future research.